FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/no-styles.md

 [related-parameter-start name = 'noStyles'; type = 'boolean'; related-parameter-end]

+For larger custom styling projects, it may be desirable to start with a clean slate and not use the default styling at all.

-All default styling can be removed by setting the **noStyles** paramter to true.
+All default styling can be removed by setting the **noStyles** parameter to true, as follows:

 [code-example-start config = {noStyles: true}; linesToHighlight = [6]; title = 'Disabling All Default Styles'; code-example-end]